mauricelam/Reindent/README.md

 Reindent is a collection of functionalities related to reindentation.
 1. Paste and Reindent (Cmd + Shift + V / Ctrl + Shift + V) reindents the pasted text, which indents line pasting as well as multiline pasting.
 2. Move up / down and Reindent (Cmd + Ctrl + up / Ctrl + Shift + up) swaps the current line up or down, and then reindents them.
-Works perfectly in most languages, but a bit flaky in Python due to reindentation.
+The reindentation built-in to Sublime is a bit flaky on indentation based languages, so by default it is turned off in Python.
+To add / remove languages from the black list, modify `exclude_language_from_move` array in the settings.

 Installation